mozilla/cargo-vet/book/src/configuring-ci.md

 # Configuring CI

-As a final step in setting up a project, it's strongly recommended to *continuously* perform verification of your dependencies via your project's continuous integration system.
+As a final step in setting up a project, you should enable verification to run as part of your project's continuous integration system.

-An example of configuring this via GitHub Actions is to add this to your
-configuration:
+If your project is hosted on GitHub, you can accomplish this by adding the following to a new or existing `.yml` file in `.github/workflows` (with `X.Y.Z` replaced with your desired version):

 ```yml
 name: CI